Elote Pizza (Mexican Street Corn Pizza)

 Expert Tips

 • Use fresh corn, if you can – This pizza is best when corn is in season and you can use fresh corn on the cob.
+That way it can be roasted and charred on the cob either in the oven, on a cast iron pan, or best yet, on the grill.
 But if you can’t get it, look for roasted corn (canned or frozen) and put that straight on the pizza instead.
 If it’s canned, make sure to drain and rinse first.
 If it’s frozen, make sure to defrost and drain first.

 • Recipe timing – Prep the sauce, cheese, and aioli while the corn is roasting to tackle this recipe with efficiency.
 That way you can assemble the pizza right when the corn is ready.